 While the Essence neither departs nor abides.

-17. Obey the nature of things, and you are in concord with the Way,
+17. Obey the nature of things, and you are in concord with

 Calm and easy and free from annoyance;